Alcohol Counseling For Addiction & Substance Use Disorders

 Symptoms of alcohol use disorder

-Mental health professionals often utilize standardized criteria to determine whether someone has a substance use disorder.
+Mental health professionals often utilize standardized criteria like an alcohol screening tool to determine whether someone has a substance use disorder.
 Common symptoms of alcohol use disorder include:

-Alcohol use disorder and other types of substance abuse often develops alongside other mental health conditions.
+Alcohol use disorder and other types of drug abuse or substance abuse often develop alongside other mental health conditions.
 Alcohol addiction has been linked to depression, anxiety, borderline personality disorder, and a range of other mental health comorbidities.
 Genetics and family history are also thought to influence an individual’s likelihood of developing alcohol use disorder.

 When someone experiences alcohol use disorder, they may arrange their life around the consumption of alcohol.
 They might pay less attention to important life goals, relationships, and their physical health.
 Alcohol use disorder can also lead to the use of other substances, such as illegal drugs.